AlanParr/bad-code/README.md

 Once the app is built, it could be used by anyone for refactoring practise/teaching purposes.

+I've been considering doing something with YouTube or Twitch so could possibly build the app and refactor it on a stream.

 ## What sins should it contain?
 Will add to this list bad things that I want in the app.
 If anyone stumbles upon this repo and wants to add more ideas, feel free.